jhardenberg/rbsolve/README.md

 RBsolve is a CFD code for Rayleigh-Benard (natural convection) problem simulation with Boussinesq approximation.
 The code is written in FORTRAN and solves a system of coupled equations for momentum and temperature in the incompressibility hypothesis.
-Introduction of a second active scalar (for double diffusive problem) or the usage for DNS simulations are additional available options.
+Introduction of a second active scalar (for solving a double diffusive problem) or of a constant lapse rate or rdiative cooling are additional available options.

 ## Numerical features ##

 Time advancement is performed using a third-order Runge-Kutta method (Kim and Moin, J. Comp.
 Phys.
-59 (2), 1985). spatial integration is based on a pseudospectral method for the horizontal directions and a finite differences method for the vertical dimension, using a grid which is denser close to the vertical boundaries.
+59 (2), 1985).
-Horizontal periodic geometry is assumed.
+Spatial integration is based on a pseudospectral method for the horizontal directions and a finite differences method for the vertical dimension, using a grid which is denser close to the vertical boundaries.
+A horizontal periodic geometry is assumed.
 MPI parallelization is available and performed using a vertical partitioning in slices.

 The convention in is this code is to call _x_ and _z_ the horizontal coordinates and _y_ the vertical.
 Correspondingly the velocity components are _(u,w,v)_